- Home

 Studies have found that engaging with your immediate surroundings through mindfulness can effectively slow down the brain’s perception of time.

-Similarly, practising gratitude can help us to mindfully draw our focus to all of the good things in our lives – as well as boost our confidence, self-esteem, and happiness.
+Similarly, practising gratitude can help us to mindfully draw our focus to all of the good things in our lives – as well as boost confidence, self-esteem, and happiness.

 2. Try something new

-3. Unwind and relieve stress by living more slowly
+3. Unwind and relieve stress

-So taking time to unwind and manage our stress and anxiety levels can be useful – and often one of the best ways to do this is to slow down our movements.
+So, taking time to unwind and manage stress and anxiety levels can be useful.
+One of the best ways to do this can be to slow down our movements.
+And research has found this to be an effective way to slow down our perception of time too.

-Adding activities such as yoga and Pilates – which are centred on mind-body connection, slow movements, and breathing techniques – to your routine can be a helpful tool for managing stress and practising slow movements.
+Activities such as yoga and Pilates – which are centred on the mind-body connection, slow movements, and breathing techniques – can help manage stress.
+Even doing some simple breathing exercises or taking a relaxing stroll can make a difference.

-4. Travel more often, and differently
+4. Travel

-Have you ever wondered why a week-long foreign holiday feels a lot longer than a week at work?
+Have you ever wondered why a week-long holiday feels a lot longer than a week at work?
 Again, this is because being in an unfamiliar environment requires us to process more information, which makes time pass more slowly.

 Therefore, many people find that one of the most effective (and enjoyable!) ways to slow down time is to travel and explore new places.